golangci/golangci-lint/README.md

   lll:
     # max line length, lines longer will be reported.
 Default is 120. '\t' is counted as 1 character.
     line-length: 120
+  unused:
+    # treat code as a program (not a library) and report unused exported identifiers; default is false.
+    # XXX: if you enable this setting, unused will report a lot of false-positives in text editors:
+    # if it's called for subdir of a project it can't find funcs usages.
+All text editor integrations
+    # with golangci-lint call it on a directory with the changed file.
+    check-exported: false
+  unparam:
+    # call graph construction algorithm (cha, rta).
+In general, use cha for libraries,
+    # and rta for programs with main packages.
+Default is cha.
+    algo: cha

+    # Inspect exported functions, default is false.
+Set to true if no external program/library imports your code.
+    # XXX: if you enable this setting, unparam will report a lot of false-positives in text editors:
+    # if it's called for subdir of a project it can't find external interfaces.
+All text editor integrations
+    # with golangci-lint call it on a directory with the changed file.
+    check-exported: false

 linters:
   enable: